Frequently asked questions about MAM and app protection

 What is selective wipe for MAM?

 Selective wipe for MAM simply removes company app data from an app.
-The request is initiated using the Intune Azure portal.
+The request is initiated using the Microsoft Endpoint Manager admin center.
 To learn how to initiate a wipe request, see How to wipe only corporate data from apps.

 How quickly does selective wipe for MAM happen?